ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The VAE is formed of three components - an encoder, a latent space and a decoder.

-As the raw data is an image, the VAE makes use of convolution and deconvolution layers.  *[If you need a quick refresher on convolution, see Appendix !]().*
+As the raw data is an image, the VAE makes use of convolution and deconvolution layers.  *If you need a quick refresher on convolution, see Appendix Three.*

 ## Encoder